The following characters have appeared in All-New Wolverine:

 College student with Squirrel DNA and Marvel's most powerful hero.
 She comes to Laura asking for help in tracking a squirrel who the latter had inadvertently attached a tracker to while also wrecking its home during a scuffle with Alchemax Genetics.

 - Fan Boy: Of superheroes in general.
 Tries to play it cool at first, but gets really excited about her team up with Laura once the latter compliments her, causing her to have them take a selfie.

 - Giving Someone the Pointer Finger: Dramatically points at Laura when she calls her out to help locate a missing squirrel.
-It becomes a Funny Moment when she holds it out for a couple panels and Laura just stares at her in bewildered silence.
+She holds it out for a couple panels and Laura just stares at her in bewildered silence.

 - Speaks Fluent Animal: Her mistaken belief that other animal themed heroes have the same ability to communicate with animals as she does leads to her introducing herself to Wolverine by bringing her a real live wolverine (named Jonathan).